keithjlee/Asap.jl/README.md

 PointLoad(element::Element, position::Float64, value::Vector{<:Real})
 ```

-Define as many elements as you like, and collect them in a vector:
+Define as many loads as you like, and collect them in a vector:
 ```julia
 loads = [load1, load2, ...]
 ```